 If you discover that your card is lost or missing, contact the Library immediately so that staff can render the card inactive.
 Replacement cards are available at a cost of $1.00.

 As with any Wi-Fi access, you should disable file sharing and print sharing and maintain up-to-date anti-virus protection.
-Printing is not available over the wireless connection, but is possible from the workstations in the Library's PC Lab.
+Printing is available from personal devices using the PrinterOn App or website.
+Printing is also available from the Library's public computers.

 Monday - Thursday: 9:30 a.m. - 8:20 p.m.Friday - Saturday: 9:30 a.m. - 5:20 p.m.